agnesoft/agdb/agdb_web/pages/en-US/docs/references/queries.md

 ### QueryId, QueryIds

-Most queries operate over a set of database ids.
+Most queries operate over a set of database `ids`.
 The `QueryIds` type is actually an enum:

 ```rs
 pub enum QueryIds {